 Vandervalk Farm & Winery

-Balsam and Fraser fir trees are available for cutting on a first-come, first-served (no tagging or reserving in advance), along with plenty of pre-cut fresh trees.
+Balsam and Fraser fir trees are available for cutting on a first-come, first-served basis (no tagging or reserving in advance), along with plenty of pre-cut fresh trees.
 Free services include tree shaking, wrapping, twine, apple cider, snacks and cute picture spots.
 Warm up by the fire in the Christmas barn, which also sells holiday goods and decorations.
 And afterwards, don’t miss your opportunity to stop in for a tasting of Vandervalk’s blueberry and fruit wines, handcrafted in small batches from the farm’s own blueberries.
-All cut-your-own trees are $75 (cash and checks only).

 Noel’s Tree Farm

-Whether you cut your own or buy pre-cut, the family that own Noel’s tree farm puts in a lot of love, tending to their trees throughout the year to make sure that you have a perfect-looking selection to pick from come Christmastime.
+Whether you cut your own tree or buy pre-cut, the family that own Noel’s tree farm puts in a lot of love, tending to their trees throughout the year to make sure that you have a perfect-looking selection to pick from come Christmastime.
 Other decorations like wreaths and roping are also available in many shapes and sizes.
 Bow saws are supplied and leashed dogs are welcome.
-Trees are priced by the foot.
-10 percent senior and military discount on Wednesdays.

 The Rocks Estate

 As the North Country Conservation and Education Center for the Society for the Protection of New Hampshire Forests, the Rocks Estate has been growing Christmas trees for over 35 years.
-It is known as an ideal holiday destination, complete with caroling, horse-drawn wagon rides and marshmallows roasted on an open fire.
+It is known as a holiday destination, complete with caroling, horse-drawn wagon rides and marshmallows roasted on an open fire.
 Visitors can wander through the historic property and search row upon row to find and cut down their ideal evergreen.
 Free tree wrapping and car loading is provided.
-Prices for trees rang depending on size and variety.

 Tips for Christmas Tree Care